 About Land's End

-A nineteenth century lakefront hideaway, Land's End can accommodate up to 14 guests in six bedrooms contained in two cottages.
-The two cottages are the four-bedroom 1876 House (built that year) and its two-bedroom Guest Lodge, which are usually rented together except in June and September, when they can be rented separately.
+A nineteenth century lakefront hideaway, Land's End is comprised of two cottages on a little over one acre with 147 feet of private waterfront.
+The two cottages are the four-bedroom 1876 House (built that year) and its two-bedroom Guest Lodge.

 Both cottages have well-equipped kitchens and spacious porches and decks overlooking lake and mountains.
 Care has been taken through the years to preserve the original architectural features of the cottages and their back-in-time interiors.

 There is an E-shaped dock with a Boat House for canoe and kayak storage.
 The lakefront is ideal for children, with sandy-bottom swimming in clear, shallow water.